solar-storm-studios/TSXParser/README.md

 Example
 =======

-This example will load tmw_desert_spacing.tsx from the Tiled example set.
+This example will parse and print data from `tmw_desert_spacing.tsx` from the Tiled example set.

 ```cpp
 #include <iostream>